WalletScrutiny/WalletScrutinyCom/_hardware/onekey.lite.md

 We verified with OneKey support whether the seed phrases are encrypted, they [responded](https://twitter.com/OneKey_Support/status/1630986937027956736) and said that it was.

-It requires the use of an NFC capable phone that has the app installed.
+Nevertheless the device is [not capable to generate or use private keys for signing](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/merge_requests/396#note_1345783839) meaning that it can only store a plain key which has to pass through other devices unencrypted.
+For this it requires the use of an NFC capable phone that has the app installed.

+This product's security is **not verifiable**.